Shridatta/simplenodeJSproject/README.md

-Simple nodeJS project which uses the setTimeout function to do the task which would initially take 30 sec in just 5 seconds
+Testing nodeJS project which uses the setTimeout function to do the task which would initially take 30 sec in just 5 seconds